Aplastodiscus leucopygius: Reproduction

 Breeding takes place in the rainy season between December and February.
 The male calls from trees close to a body of water to attract a female.
 Often, several males near each other form a chorus.
 On the arrival, a female selects a male in an elaborate courtship ritual.
 This ends with the inspection by the female of an underground nesting chamber already prepared in a wet, muddy place by the male.
 If this is approved, mating takes place, and a raft of eggs is laid inside it.
 The developing tadpoles remain in the nest until washed out by flooding, after which they continue their development in shallow streams.

 Status

 A. leucopygius is listed as being of Least Concern in the IUCN Red List of Threatened Species.
 It is a common species within its wide range and the population seems stable.
-It is adaptable in that, in addition to its native forest habitat, it is found in clearings, forest edges, plantations, and gardens.